Gates Cambridge Scholarship: Eligibility and selection criteria

 Generally, each class of Gates Cambridge Scholars is composed of ^{2}⁄_{3} PhD and ^{1}⁄_{3} one-year Scholars.
 The Gates Cambridge Trust uses a three-stage selection process to select its Scholars.
 The application process begins with prospective students applying to study for an eligible degree at the University of Cambridge, either during the U.S. or the global round.
 Following the initial application, each academic department at the University of Cambridge ranks and nominates eligible applicants for the scholarship.
 Departmental nominees are the most academically outstanding applicants for postgraduate studies in the department.
 The list of departmental nominees is then forwarded to the Gates Cambridge Trust, where it is divided into broad subject areas and passed to the Shortlisting Committees.
 Each Committee reviews the entirety of a departmental nominee and applies the Gates Cambridge selection criteria to shortlist applicants for interview.
 All shortlisted candidates are interviewed to assess how they meet all Gates Cambridge criteria and Scholars-Elect are selected only after the interview.
-For 2023 entry, 75 Scholars were selected from a pool of 6,184 applicants.

-Goals

-The aim of the Gates Cambridge programme is to build a global network of future leaders committed to improving the lives of others.
-Scholars and alumni are already becoming leaders in their fields and contributing to finding solutions to some of the world's most pressing problems.